perviz19/wifi_hash_hunter/README.md

 # wifi_hash_hunter
 This tool captures handshakes from wifi networks and then converts them into hash (wpa) format.

+YOU WILL NEED SOME TOOLS:
+python, pip, xterm, aircrack-ng, hcxpcapngtool

 DOWNLOAD AND INSTALLATION

     git clone https://github.com/perviz19/wifi_hash_hunter.git